KenanY/domainitter/README.md

 Also, please keep `domainitter.py` [PEP 8][] compliant.
 Use the [pep8 tool][] to check your code.

 Tests are run on [Travis CI][].
 Pretty much the only test is simply running the script itself, except with the argument `--keyboard` in order to skip the user input portion of the script.
 The current build status is displayed as a little image near the top of this README.
-You can check out all the builds and test [here][5].
+You can check out all the builds [here][5].

    [1]: http://www.alexa.com/topsites